italoximendes/italoximendes/README.md

 -  Graduating in Systems Analysis and Development

+-  👨‍💻 A Software Engineering student seeking knowledge and new challenge

 -  Ask me about **JavaScript, HTML, CSS, Node.JS**

 -  Fun fact **Oneye 😜**